Chairman of Phastar, Prescient Healthcare Group, and Oxford Medical Products.

 Nicholas is an Associate Fellow of Green Templeton College, Oxford.
 He previously chaired the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.

-He was for 7 years Chairman of Oxtex (developing a surgical implant device for skin expansion).
-He currently chairs Satie 8 (developing an anti-obesity treatment) and Prescient Healthcare Group (a specialty biopharmaceutical product strategy consultancy).
+He was for seven years Chairman of Oxtex (developing a surgical implant device for skin expansion).